-Brilliant, but Lazy: Shego is considerably more competent than any of the other villains, but shows no real initiative and spends much of her time lounging around reading magazines.
+Brilliant but Lazy: Shego is considerably more competent than any of the other villains, but shows no real initiative and spends much of her time lounging around reading magazines.

 Buffy Speak: Despite a few affectations, the slang used by teenagers in this show is either semi-contemporary or totally fabricated.
 They used the Buffy Speak less and less in later seasons, which lessened the cringe factor of a few of them.

-One of the dumbest examples: Ron, who has just become the Mystical Monkey Master, throws Warhok across the landscape and manifests enough power to bring down a bunch of tripods, making the idiocy messing with him clear.
+One of the dumbest examples: Ron, who has just become the Mystical Monkey Master, throws Warhok across the landscape and manifests enough power to bring down a bunch of tripods, making the idiocy of messing with him clear.
 Warhok and Warmonga still try to attack him.

 Bunny-Ears Lawyer: Several of the scientists Kim helps out in her adventures.
 The prize has to go to Dr. Freeman from "Car Trouble," a charmingly childish and eccentrically unfettered scientist who created a house full of funny AIs just so he could have off-kilter conversations with them.
 In his first few minutes has a dance party with his toaster (an advanced AI, but still).
 Then Drakken breaks into his home.
 This does not immediately stop the dance party - in fact, in general he doesn't seem to mind being kidnapped at all.
-He eventually proves too kooky for Drakken to use mind-altering technology against, so he has to resort to trickery to get the guy to do want he wants.
+He eventually proves too kooky for Drakken to use mind-altering technology against, so he has to resort to trickery to get the guy to do what he wants.

 Catchphrase Interruptus: In the second season Ron uses his "That would be so cool if it wasn't going to hurt us" phrase twice, but gets interrupted both times: first by Wade and another time by himself.